 Employment by Industry.
 The chart on this page shows the annual level of non-agricultural payroll employment in Massachusetts based on the North American Industry Classification System (NAICS) for the seven largest NAICS supersectors starting with 1990, the earliest year for which NAICS data are available.
-The chart on the following page compares the supersector shares for 2018 with the corresponding shares for 1998.
+The chart on the following page compares the supersector shares for 2019 with the corresponding shares for 1999.
 Like many industrial states, Massachusetts has seen a steady decline of its manufacturing jobs over the last two decades, not only as a share of total employment, but also in absolute numbers of jobs.
 Several NAICS service sectors, Education and Health Services, Professional and Business Services, and Leisure and Hospitality have grown to take the place of manufacturing in driving the Massachusetts economy and now account for almost half of total payroll employment, while Financial Activities, Government, Information, and Trade, Transportation & Utilities have remained relatively level or declined in share.

-After significant declines in 2009, total non-agricultural employment in Massachusetts eventually increased 0.3 percent and continued to grow steadily, until 2017.
-In 2018, nonfarm employment decreased by 1.9 percent in 2018, the first fall in nonfarm employment since 2009.
-With an annual average slightly over 3.6 million nonfarm employees, 2017 had the highest numbers to date.
+After significant declines in 2009, total non-agricultural employment in Massachusetts eventually increased 0.4 percent and continued to grow steadily, until 2017.
+In 2019, nonfarm employment increased by 3.9 percent.
+With an annual average slightly over 3.6 million nonfarm employees, 2019 had the highest numbers to date.

 After years of moderate but steady declines or near-zero growth in the late nineties and early 2000s, manufacturing employment in the state experienced steep annual declines in 2002 (10.3 percent) and 2003 (7.0 percent) before returning to a more moderate decline in 2004 (3.5 percent).
 After a steep drop of 9.6 percent in 2009, the decline returned to a less dramatic 2.4 percent in 2010.
-May 2019 saw manufacturing employment decrease by 1.6 percent since May of 2018, even as total employment fell.
-The annual manufacturing employment total in 2018 was slightly higher than in 2017 (244.9 thousand compared to 244.2).
+December 2019 saw manufacturing employment decrease by 0.9 percent since December 2018, as total employment grew.
+The annual manufacturing employment total in 2019 was slightly lower than in 2018 (242.9 thousand compared to 244.9).